aelbass/STATS506_HW1/README.md

 For part d.
 I split the data by sex then computed the correlation between each weight column and the rings for each sex and since all these attributes were given as columns, I transposed the table to get rows as the sex and columns as the weight

+For part d.
+I calculated the p-values for all 3 sex pairs using the t-test analysis and found that all are significantly different since p < 0.5 in the 3 cases.